semibran/mycaffeine/readme.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
 ├── 404.html                 # File for error
-├── index.html               # landing HTML file
-├── login.html               # login HTML file
-├── main.html                # after logged in, you can add cups, and see history here ├── profile.html             # page to edit, save your own profile preferences └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login HTML file, contains logic for user authentication ├── main.html                # after logged in, you can add cups, and see history here ├── profile.html             # page to edit, save your own profile preferences └── README.md